Sunset Boat Tour with Tapas, Open Bar and Water Sports

 Food & Culture Highlights

-Food in Maranello Ferrari Museum Entrance Ticket USD 32 reflects regional produce and neighbourhood traditions.
+Food in Sunset Boat Tour with Tapas, Open Bar and Water Sports USD 82 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.